-To the west of the borough, you will find Comber Town, renowned for Coffee, for Cycling, for Craft and for Cuisine.
+To the west of the borough, you will find Comber Town, renowned for coffee, cycling, craft and fine cuisine.

-- A large statue of Major General Rollo Gillespie dominates Comber’s Square and was erected to commemorate his heroic exploits in India during the 19th Century.
+Also situated in Comber square is a large statue of local hero, Major General Rollo Gillespie.
+It was erected to commemorate his heroic exploits in India during the 19th century.

 The Wildfowl and Wetlands Trust (WWT) Castle Espie is situated three miles south of Comber.
 The three time award winning wetland provides an early wintering site for almost the entire Nearctic population of Brent geese.
 The reserve has the largest collection of ducks, geese and swans in Ireland.
 Nature walks around the centre allow visitors to get close to the wild birds while taking in the beautiful scenery.

 Comber is famous for being the birthplace of Thomas Andrews, the designer of the RMS Titanic.
 He died in the sinking of the Titanic in 1912.